Contents:

 build.dependsOn buildZip

-After "dependencies" is used to indicate that the search directory is the *.jar file in the jars directory, the dependencies will be automatically searched for during compilation.
+After dependencies is used to indicate that the search directory is the *.jar file in the jars directory, the dependencies will be automatically searched for during compilation.

-Compiling and Packaging
+Compilation and Packaging

-in the root directory of the project folder, and the compilation output should be like the example below:
+Run the gradle build command in the root directory of the project folder, and the compilation output should be like the example below:

 Starting a Gradle Daemon (subsequent builds will be faster)